koolskateguy89/arduino_21coa202_cw/doc.md

 #### Struct `SerialInput`

-I encountered a problem when processing incoming messages while `SELECT` is being held: sometimes the serial receive buffer buffer wouldn't have everything entered to the Serial Monitor, e.g. I entered `VA5` but `Serial.available()` would return 2 not 4, though later calls would eventually return 4.
+I encountered a problem when processing incoming messages while `SELECT` is being held: sometimes the serial receive buffer buffer would not have everything entered to the Serial Monitor, e.g. I entered `VA5` but `Serial.available()` would return 2 not 4, though later calls would eventually return 4.

 This forced me to store what has been previously read from the Serial interface, which is stored in the typedef'd struct `SerialInput`: